Following Derbyshire’s River Derwent10th May 2009

-Speaking of the morning, that could not have been more delightful but cloud and the unfulfilled threat of an afternoon shower began to pervade by the time that I left Macclesfield.
-Going east recaptured blue skies before the cloud caught up with me again.
-Saying that, the day retained its mild and springy feel throughout with the sun not getting locked away all of the time.
+Speaking of the morning, that could not have been more delightful but clouds and the unfulfilled threat of an afternoon shower began to pervade by the time that I left Macclesfield.
+Going east recaptured blue skies before the clouds caught up with me again.
+Saying that, the day retained its mild and springy feel throughout with the sun not getting locked away all the time.

 There was an ulterior motive for going with a gentler option.
 I managed to acquire a pair of Meindl Burmas in the January sales at a well reduced price and I want to start making regular use of them in place of my rather voluminous Scarpas.
 They fit me better and don’t seem to be having any untoward effects on my feet or ankles.
-There was a little soreness in the soles of feet on reaching Matlock but a spot of rest allowed that to dissipate very quickly.
-This was their first big outing and it was over solid surfaces too so I am not going to be hypercritical at this stage.
-In truth, I probably didn’t need boots for this walk at all but level and easier terrain makes more sense to me when it comes to breaking in new footwear.
+There was a little soreness in the soles of my feet on reaching Matlock, but a spot of rest allowed that to dissipate very quickly.
+This was their first big outing and it was over solid surfaces too so I will not be hypercritical at this stage.
+In truth, I probably didn’t need boots for this walk at all, but level and easier terrain makes more sense to me when it comes to breaking in new footwear.

 A GMPTE Wayfarer ticket very conveniently covered all my travel costs for the day; just scrape the appropriate panels for the date and you’re away.
 Buses conveyed me to Baslow (Bowers’ 58 & TM Travel’s 218 with a change at Buxton) and from Matlock to Stockport (Trent Barton’s TransPeak & 199, again changing at Buxton) for a train home.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.